angry-bender/Bash_History_Timestamp_Conv/README.md

 # Bash History Command and Timestamp Extractor

-This Bash script (`BashHist_Timestamp_Extractor.sh`) extracts commands and their associated timestamps from a bash history file that has had timestamps enabled based on a specified pattern to hunt for commands.
+This Bash script (`bhtc.sh`) extracts commands and their associated timestamps from a bash history file that has had timestamps enabled based on a specified pattern to hunt for commands.

 ### Sample input (From `~\.bash_history`)
 ```